Rescue of Rio slums shaky on failed promise of basic services

 RIO DE JANEIRO In the three years since hundreds of police stormed the hills that her family calls home, Caroline Oliveira has been waiting for things to get better.

-True, the drug gangs that once controlled her Rio de Janeiro neighbourhood are less dominant than they once were.
+True, the drug gangs that once controlled her Rio de Janeiro neighborhood are less dominant than they once were.
 But little else of what she was promised has come to pass.

 Though she lives deep in a metropolitan area of 11 million people, her water supply often gets disrupted.
 Public transport is so far away she still relies on costly, unlicensed van operators.
 As for the promise of nearby schools and health services, she will believe it when she sees it.

-"Not much has changed," says the 20-year-old mother of two, who has spent recent weeks seeking donations with neighbours to set up a community day-care centre in their small corner of the Complexo do Alemão, a vast series of bare-brick shacks, open sewers and garbage heaps just north of central Rio.
+"Not much has changed," says the 20-year-old mother of two, who has spent recent weeks seeking donations with neighbors to set up a community day-care center in their small corner of the Complexo do Alemão, a vast series of bare-brick shacks, open sewers and garbage heaps just north of central Rio.

 "We still live as if we weren't really part of this city."